-In response to lower than estimated tax receipts through December 2009 and a projected \$450 million shortfall in fiscal year 2010 revenues, the Governor has directed budget cuts or "freezes" which reduce the ability of agencies to spend funds appropriated during fiscal year 2010.
-Total budget cuts of \$170 million will be implemented during fiscal year 2010 in agencies under the Governor's jurisdiction.
-An additional \$50 million in prior year appropriations or "lapses" will be available to address a portion of the projected revenue shortfall.
-Finally, \$230 million would be drawn from the projected \$368.7 year-end unappropriated surplus.
+In response to lower than estimated tax receipts through January 2010 and a then-projected \$525 million shortfall in fiscal year 2010 revenues, the Governor has directed budget cuts or "freezes" which reduce the ability of agencies to spend funds appropriated during fiscal year 2010.
+Total budget cuts of \$135 million will be implemented during fiscal year 2010 in agencies under the Governor's jurisdiction.
+An additional \$60 million in prior year appropriations or "lapses" will be available to address a portion of the projected revenue shortfall.
+Finally, \$330 million would be drawn from the initial projected \$368.7 million year-end unappropriated surplus.
+As result, the projected year-end unappropriated surplus was estimate to be \$37.5 million.
+However, based on higher than expected fiscal year 2010 revenue shortfalls through April, which now stand at \$1,109.6 million, the Commonwealth is proposing to utilize \$275 million in funds from its Medicare Part D Clawback credit with the federal government, \$200 million in existing balances in legislative accounts and \$150 million in lower reserves for tax refunds.
+Therefore, based on the revised projections of fiscal year 2010 revenues, as incorporated in the Governor's proposed fiscal year 2011 budget released on February 9, 2010, and assuming the aforementioned budget balancing actions, the General Fund is currently projected to have an ending balance of approximately \$37 million for fiscal year 2010.

 The achievement of budgeted results may be adversely affected by a number of trends or events, including developments in the national and state economy.